jacekkosiba/todo-app/README.md

 # TodoApp

-TodoApp is a minimalist task management application built using React, TypeScript, HTML, and SCSS.
+TodoApp is a minimalist task management application built using <u>React, TypeScript, HTML, and SCSS</u>.
 TodoApp allows you to add, delete, and manage your todos efficiently.

-With a sleek interface and seamless interaction with a server for persistent storage, it ensures that your tasks are always up to date and accessible from anywhere.
+With a sleek interface and <u>seamless interaction with a server</u> for persistent storage, it ensures that your tasks are always up to date and accessible from anywhere.

 ## Features & usage